 Dealing with the ghosts of Christmas trauma

-He stayed in NY, and I didn’t have any communication with him until I was 18.
+He stayed in NY, and I didn’t communicate with him until I was 18.

-My mother was an addict who couldn’t take care of us or remain on the right side of the law.
+My mother was an addict who couldn’t care for us or remain on the right side of the law.

-My sister and I ended up living with my grandparents, and my mother rarely appeared on Christmas Day.
+My sister and I lived with my grandparents, and my mother rarely appeared on Christmas Day.

 They are not always appreciative of the attempts by their caregivers to make the holidays happy.

 They are warm, safe, well-fed, and have presents for what might be the first time.

-Who do these strangers think they are, to come in and try to show their parents up?
+Who do these strangers think they are to come in and try to show their parents up?

-As small children, we make excuses for our terrible parents because it makes it easier to cope.
-It is a confusing and unpredictable time for everyone involved.
+As small children, we make excuses for our terrible parents because it makes coping easier.

 Tish Gallegos offers several tips if this is a situation you are working through this holiday season.